ObjectIsAdvantag/node-action-listener/Readme.md

-# ActionListener pattern implement in nodejs
+# ActionListener pattern implementation in NodeJS

-Goal is to implement such a behavior :
+Implements this behavior :

 ``` node